• ESAGHOD 2026

 9:15 a.m.-10:15 a.m.

-This course offers certification and registration candidates a better understanding of the purpose and structure of the American Registry of Radiologic Technologists.
-The speaker will discuss obtaining and maintaining ARRT certification and registration to help attendees understand the Equation for Excellence.
+In this course, the speaker offers certification and registration candidates a better understanding of the purpose and structure of the American Registry of Radiologic Technologists.
+The speaker will discuss obtaining and maintaining ARRT certification and registration to help attendees understand the ARRT Equation for Excellence.
 Attendees will also learn about the resources available to help them interact successfully with the ARRT.

 Objectives